oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 Now let's use helm to install the elastic search engine into the logging namespace

-  2. First if you haven't already done it add the bitnami help repository
+  2. First if you haven't already done it add the bitnami help repository.

   - `helm repo add bitnami https://charts.bitnami.com/bitnami`